 background preloader

 Earth's Deep Layers Study Guide Introduction The soil we step on when we take a stroll in the woods is only a thin layer, sitting on top of rock that goes down mile after mile after mile – indeed thousands of miles, What is inside the earth?
 At the earth's core, temperatures are estimated to be those at the surface of the sun.
 Earth's interior is like an onion: layers all the way down.
+But the earth is more complex.
 Earth's Core and Magnetic Field When the earth formed approximately 4.5 billion years ago, the heat generated from all the impacts that formed it and heat from the high levels of radioactive elements in rock put the earth into a molten state.
 As the earth cooled over geological time, layers were permanently created based on the original sepa ration of types of materials.
 The core begins at 2,880 kilometers (1,800 miles) beneath Earth's surface.
-Furthermore, although the composition of the core is about the same throughout, its properties change dramatically at a depth of about 5,140 kilometers (3,190 miles) below Earth's surface.
+Estimates of the temperatures of the core show that the core is about 5,000° C (about 9,000° F).
+Earth's Mantle and Crust Now the discussion gets a bit trickier.

 What are the layers of the earth?
 Three hundred years ago the famous scientist Isaac Newton calculated, from his studies of planets and the force of gravity, that the average density of the Earth is twice that of surface rocks and therefore that the Earth's interior must be composed of much denser material.
 We now know that the earth is made up of 4 layers: How do we know about the different layers of the earth?
 Information today comes from studies of the paths and characteristics of seismic waves from earthquake waves traveling through the Earth, as well as from laboratory experiments on surface minerals and rocks at high pressure and temperature and studies of the Earth's motions in the Solar System, its gravity and magnetic fields, and the flow of heat from inside the Earth.
 About Seismic Waves What are the different types of Seismic Waves?
 Seismic waves are waves of energy that travel through the earth, for example as a result of an earthquake, explosion, or some other process that imparts low-frequency acoustic energy.